 Nonverbal expressions of love are most commonly relegated to physical expressions of affection.
 These might be subtle, such as touching your partner's back, or always trying to be physically close, or maybe overt, such as constantly holding your partner's hand or hugging and touching on a near-constant basis.
 Physical affection is often a key aspect of a loving relationship and can help partners stay close by increasing intimacy.

 One of the simplest nonverbal expressions of love is a simple smile; smiling at your partner is a gentle, quiet way of demonstrating love and care, as a smile can go a long way in expressing approval and affection.
 Parents are often caught smiling at their children's antics, friends are very often seen smiling and laughing together, and partners are often witnessed just smiling at one another.
 Smiling is an important part of nonverbally demonstrating love.

 The most obvious verbal expression of love is simply saying, "I love you."
 Far from the only means of verbally expressing love, though, "I love you" sometimes fails to encompass the breadth of your feelings for someone.
 To verbally express your love, you might include your partner in plans you are making for the future, demonstrating your hope that the two of you will be together long-term.
 You can welcome your partner into family conversations regarding preferred traditions and practices, too, suggesting that the two of you will be together for the long haul.

-Bragging about your loved one is another way to verbally demonstrate love.
-Talking about your loved one's accomplishments, goals or abilities not only shows your partner how much you care for them, but it also demonstrates to others that you feel proud of your connection and that you are on the same side.
-You can do this directly when you introduce your partner to friends, family, or coworkers, or you can do this over social media, drawing attention to your partner's accomplishments after a particularly difficult task is completed or a milestone is achieved.
+Bragging about your loved one is another way to demonstrate love verbally.
+Talking about your loved one's accomplishments, goals, or abilities not only shows your partner how much you care for them, but it also indicates to others that you feel proud of your connection and that you are on the same side.
+You can do this directly when you introduce your partner to friends, family, or coworkers, or you can do this over social media, drawing attention to your partner's accomplishments after a particularly difficult task is completed, or a milestone is achieved.